stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 Once the user has logged in, created an account, or verified an account, the ID Site will redirect the user along with a security assertion back to your application.
 ID Site will use the `Callback URI` you included when you first redirected the user to ID Site.
 The Stormpath SDK will verify the cryptographic signature on the assertion and and unpacks the user information.

 For example:
-{% codetab id:handle-response langs:java node %}
+{% codetab id:handle-response langs:java node python%}
 ------
 public void dashboard(HttpServletRequest request, HttpServletResponse response) {
      Application application = client.getResource(applicationRestUrl, Application.class);